-Michael Butler begins twelfth season as the head men's golf
+Michael Butler begins fourteenth season as the head men's golf

-coach at Armstrong Atlantic State University and enters his seventh
+coach at Armstrong Atlantic State University and enters his ninth

 season as the head coach of the women's golf team for the

-Butler became the head coach of the reinstated Armstrong men's golf team in 2000 and has produced seven GCAA All-Americans in the last eight seasons, including two-time All-America Chris Wolfe, who finished his career in 2008.
+Butler became the head coach of the reinstated Armstrong men's golf team in 2000 and has produced seven GCAA All-Americans and nine GCAA Scholar All-Americans in 13 seasons of Armstrong men's golf.

 Butler's extensive teaching experience comes from his direction of the Georgia School of Golf at Southbrige Golf Club in Savannah.
 A Savannah native Benedictine HS graduate, Butler earned NJCAA All-America honors at Florida Community College at Jacksonville.
 He competed for the U.S. in the 1990 World University Games in Montpelier, France, then continued his career at Jacksonville State University, where he was a two-time NCAA Division II All-America honoree for the Gamecocks.

-Butler and his wife, Whitney, currently reside in Savannah with their three-year old son, Christopher.
+Butler and his wife, Whitney, currently reside in Savannah with their five-year old son, Christopher, and newborn son James.

 Ben Lown joins the Armstrong men's and women's golf program as an assistant coach for the upcoming 2013-14 season.